 Use Active Record Scopes

-Active Record scopes are a powerful feature in Rails that allow you to create reusable, chainable query methods for your models.
+Active Record scopes are a powerful feature in Rails that allows you to create reusable, chainable query methods for your models.
 Scopes can help you write clean, maintainable, and efficient code when querying your database.

-For example, consider a User model with a created_at timestamp:
+For example, consider a User model with a created_at

 # app/models/user.rb